microsoft/pbiworkshops/Query Folding In An Hour/README.md

 - Data refresh will take place efficiently for Import model tables (Power Pivot or Power BI Desktop), in terms of resource utilization and refresh duration.

 #### DirectQuery (and Dual storage mode):
-- Each DirectQuery (and Dual storage mode table - Power BI only) must be based on a Power Query query that can be folded.
+- Each DirectQuery (and Dual storage mode table - Power BI only) must be based on a query that can be folded.

 [Learn more about Connectivity Modes](https://docs.microsoft.com/en-us/power-bi/connect-data/service-dataset-modes-understand)